bartonhammond/aha-htmx-tutorial/src/pages/posts/post-1.md

 1. All the source code to the project.
 I'll be using GitHub see: [https://github.com/bartonhammond/aha-htmx-tutorial]()

-2. I'll go through the **HSb** and create the solution in the AHA stack.
+2. We'll go through the **HSb** and create review the solution in the AHA stack.

-3. I'll discuss the code that was used.
-I'll point out what GitHub **commit** was used.
+3. We'll review the code that was created.
+We'll review each GitHub **commit** that was used.

 ## What's next
 What we're going to do is to checkout each commit that was made to this project.
 That way we can review the code.

+<a href="/posts/post-2">Next</a>